Robert Dingwall

 Robert William James Dingwall (born 6 August 1950) is a British sociologist and academic, specialising in medical sociology.
-He has been Professor of Sociology at Nottingham Trent University since 1990.
+He was Professor of Sociology at the University of Nottingham from 1990 to 2010 and at Nottingham Trent University 2010–22.
+He has Emeritus status at both universities.
 His research is on the interdisciplinary study of law, medicine, science and technology.

 Early life and education

 Dingwall was born on 6 August 1950.
 He attended the independent St Peter's School, York from 1963 to 1968.

 At St John's College, Cambridge, Dingwall studied economics for part I of the Tripos and then switched to social and political science for part II, graduating with a Bachelor of Arts (BA) degree in 1971: as per tradition, his BA was promoted to a Master of Arts (MA Cantab) degree.
 He then studied medical sociology at the University of Aberdeen, graduating with a Doctor of Philosophy (PhD) degree in 1974.
-His doctoral thesis was titled "the social organisation of health visitor training".
+His doctoral thesis was titled "The social organisation of health visitor training".